saegl5/check_student_loans_ios/README.md

 * Automatic estimation
 * Customization
 * Swipe leftward (if enabled) to view how estimates were calculated
-* Swipe leftward (if enabled) to examine how estimates would vary, depending if interest compounded and on the percentage of interest users paid monthly.
+* Swipe leftward (if enabled) to examine how estimates would vary, depending if interest compounded and on the percentage of interest users paid monthly

-Designed for iPhone 6, 6s, 7 and 8.
-Compatible with iPhone 6+, 6s+, 7+, 8+ and later.
+Designed for iPhone 7.
+Compatible with iPhone 6/6+, 6s/6s+, 7+, 8/8+ or later.
 Incompatible with iPhone SE or below.<br>
 Not designed for iPad devices.<p>

 [![Alt](/badge.png "Download on the App Store.")](https://itunes.apple.com/us/app/student-loans/id1260436932?mt=8)<br>